joelnitta/nectandra_ferns/README.md

 ## Data

-Data are hosted on [Data Dryad](https://datadryad.org).
+There are two small data files included in this repo.
+The rest of the data are hosted on [Dryad](https://datadryad.org).
 For each of the links below, click on "Download Dataset", then place the zipped data file (it will have a similar name to the DOI) in the `data` folder of the this repo.
 This must be done **before** running `make.R`.
 You can manually unzip the data archives if you want to see the contents, but the code needs the original zipped file in `data/` to run.

 - https://doi.org/10.5061/dryad.bnzs7h477
 - https://doi.org/10.5061/dryad.4362p32